-What is running through your mind, considering this is your debut film?
+What is running through your mind, considering this is

 Well…my mind is on a roller-coaster ride with all the mixed emotions I am going through.
 Call it excitement or anxiety but honestly, I am very apprehensive of people"s reaction to my performance.
 Hence, in order to divert my mind I am talking to you (laughs).

 Black&White revolves around two protagonists with different ideologies, which clash, and how they make efforts to understand each other.
 Black&White also showcases the triumph of the two men who in their own rights fight the wrong of the system.
 The film also beautifully highlights the living culture of Chandni Chowk.

 What does the title of the film Black&White

 Black-is the colour of malice it defines the heart of one of the protagonists and White-defines peace, the pure heart of another.
 However, the message conveyed through this film encompasses all the seven colours, which implies that not everything in life is white or black.
 There are other shades of life as well.

 The character of Numair Qazi is very intrigue.
 He keeps questioning himself and creates the turmoil in his mind.
 It's this turmoil that forces him into isolation inspite of being around everyone.
 It's his mysterious nature and strong headedness that made me fall in love with the character.

 How did this you bag this role?
 Do you have a filmy